 I practiced orthodontics in Harare, Zimbabwe, for six years.
 While in Zimbabwe, I facilitated the formation and funding of scholarships at three African universities, the building of five churches, refurbishing and equipping of two schools, and worked to raise the awareness of AIDS by printing and distributing 1.5 million AIDS prevention posters.
 I joined Rotary, an international service organization, and became an active member and leader in the Harare Central Rotary Club.
 I also traveled to Kenya and Malawi to provide dental care.

 When not practicing as an orthodontist, I like to spend time with my wife Pamela and three sons, Michael, Daniel and Paul.
 Outdoor activities include skiing, playing ball and gardening, along with reading, music making and worship to compliment my free time.
 My service continues with many local organizations and helping others.
-I have traveled twice to Zambia and to Guyana to build a house and provide dental care to the people who live there
+I have traveled to Zambia, Kenya twice and to Guyana to provide dental care to the people who live there

 My patients can rest assured that they are receiving the best in orthodontic healthcare.
 My goal is to provide the most up-to-date technology and techniques using the best materials available.
 I am devoted to life-long learning and to furthering my education through reading, attending conferences, and continuing education courses through the Seattle Study Club.